Dominilk/coda-ide/README.md

 ![preview](https://github.com/Dominilk/coda-ide/raw/master/imgs/preview.png "Preview")
 # codaIDE
-This is the IDE for my own programming language.
+**NOTE: THIS IS THE OLD VERSION OF THE IDE.
+A NEW ONE IS ALREADY BEING WORKED ON** This is the IDE for my own programming language.
 My programming language has been in the works now for about 3 moths and I figured that making an IDE would be a good decision.
 Right now codaIDE has syntax highlighting support for